 Often compared to Harajuku in Tokyo, Amerikamura is the ultimate Osaka neighbourhood for cute, unique and just plain strange fashions.
 Kinji in the Big Step building is the best spot in the city for affordable vintage shopping and has two separate stores that house its adorable retro Japanese clothing and shoes.
 There is also a great resale section for more traditional styles.
 Those into Lolita fashion will be thrilled with the fantastic range of stores available in Amerikamura, especially the well-known Angelic Pretty.

 Take a trip to Wonderland at Alice on Wednesday

-Don’t miss the chance to fall down the rabbit hole by visiting Alice on Wednesday, a theme store dedicated to Disney’s Alice in Wonderland.
-Enter the store through a tiny door set in a book cover and arrive in the magical world of Wonderland.
-The white room is filled with sweet treats of every kind including “eat me” cookies and “drink me” glass vials of blue liquid.
-The red room stocks Alice themed merchandise like jewelry, hair accessories, and tote bags.
+(1951).
+Enter the store through a tiny door set in a book cover to arrive in the magical world of Wonderland.
+The all-white shop is brimming with sweet treats of every kind, including “eat me” cookies and “drink me” glass vials of blue liquid.
+There’s also a red-themed room that stocks Alice in Wonderland merchandise, including jewellery, hair accessories and tote bags.

 Eat some of Osaka’s best takoyaki

-Indulge in Japan’s longest soft cream
+Indulge in Japan’s longest soft-serve ice cream

-Go back in time to play vintage pin ball machines
+Go back in time to play vintage pinball machines

 Hang out at the wildest Halloween party in the world